kapi-codes/project-4-traveler-db/README.md

 ### A Note on Using Railway

-Railway is a free service which means that sometimes commands might run a bit slowly.
-For example, something I've observed is that deleting a card on the frontend kicks of the delete request to Railway, but if the changes take a few second to propagate, but the fetch request's callback handler might trigger to early and reload the page before record is "properly deleted" from Railway.
-But, if you refresh 5 seconds later, Railway will have successfully deleted the record, and the card correctly disappears from your frontend as well.
+Railway is a free service, so sometimes commands might run a bit slowly.
+For example, something I've observed is that deleting a card on the frontend resolves to the response, but the changes can take a few second to actually propagate through the database.
+The result is that the restaurants page might re-render before record is "properly deleted" from Railway, and the deleted card doesn't disappear.
+But, if you refresh a couple seconds later, Railway will have successfully deleted the record, and the card correctly disappears from your frontend as well.
+This might happen with the create command as well.

-To avoid getting tripped up on this, I suggest keeping the Railway data tab open in a separate browser tab so that after you interact with your server's frontend, you can go check what's happening on the DB.
-For example, after you click on the delete button, wait 2-3 seconds to see if the record you clicked the delete button for disappears from Railway.
-If it does, then things are working as expected -- Railway is just being a bit slow, so don't worry about it.
+To avoid getting tripped up on this, I suggest keeping the Railway data tab open in a separate browser tab so that after you interact with your server's frontend, you can go check that the record is properly deleted from the DB as well.
+For example, after you click on the delete button, see if the record you deleted disappears from Railway.
+If it hasn't yet, give it a couple seconds and try refreshing the Railway page to see if it disappeared.
+Then, go ahead and manually refresh your website to see it reflect the state of the DB.
+Railway can be a little bit slow, but that isn't something we'll get to address in our class.

 ## Section 5: Add Restaurant Reviews